- What is commercial auto insurance and why your business needs it

 Expert insight: Commercial auto insurers may cap liability coverage at $1 million.
 If your assets are more than that, a commercial liability umbrella policy is worth considering.

-You need commercial auto insurance if you and your employees use vehicles for business reasons.
-This includes small businesses that lease or own pickup trucks, vans, cars and other vehicles that transport people, equipment and goods, such as:
+You need commercial auto insurance if you and your employees use vehicles for business reasons, even if you don’t own the vehicle.
+This includes small businesses that lease or own pickup trucks, vans, cars and other vehicles that transport people, equipment and goods, like delivery services, landscapers, food trucks, construction companies and any company that transports goods, tools or people.

-How much commercial auto insurance does a small business owner need?
+How much commercial auto insurance does a small business need?

 The coverage you need depends on your industry, profession, risk, vehicles and business assets.
 As long as your commercial auto insurance coverage meets or exceeds your state’s minimum requirements, you can tailor your policy to your company’s needs.